conan-io/conan-io.github.io/_posts/2020-09-07-New-conan-release-1-29.markdown

 Some of the newer `cpp_info` properties have now been added to both the `QMake` and `Qbs` generators, including `cpp_info.system_libs`, `cpp_info.framework_paths` and `cpp_info.frameworks`.
-Additionally, the `json` generator learned how to generate the `user_info` data.
+Additionally, the `json` generator learned how to generate the `user_info` data from the build context.

 The `cmake_find_package` and `cmake_find_package_multi` both had some bugs in the previous release surrounding the new `filenames` attribute of `cpp_info`.